-- Promoting industrial accident preventive efforts undertaken by employers - Establishing and administering facilities for education and technical guidance - Providing technical guidance and assistance - Collecting and disseminating OSH information and documents - Conducting research, surveys and public relation services - •Operating programs entrusted to JISHA by the government, including studies of the impact of toxic chemicals on humans
+- Promoting industrial accident preventive efforts undertaken by employers - Establishing and administering facilities for education and technical guidance - Providing technical guidance and assistance - Collecting and disseminating OSH information and documents - Conducting research, surveys and public relation services

 In the 1960's, industrial accidents much occurred and the situation at that time was on its worst level, ultimately, the number of industrial accidents came up the highest ever.
 Under this circumstance, the government enacted the Occupational Safety and Health Act in 1972 to take comprehensive measures to resolve problems and to improve the status.
 Until now, the situation has much improved by efforts of those concerned, based on the said law and measures of JISHA.